Trends and Inquiry for the Math Specialist – EDMS 652

 Rationale

-Effective leaders in mathematics know how to connect foundational knowledge to evidence-based instruction, assessment, and curriculum.
+An effective leader in mathematics knows how to connect foundational knowledge to evidence-based instruction, assessment, and curriculum.
 The focus of this course is to analyze issues and trends in mathematics for diverse populations and to create a program to ensure mathematics development for all students.
 It is imperative for every school to hire educators who are prepared to develop programs and support classroom teachers in planning differentiated instructions for students with special needs.
 This course also focuses on meeting the specific needs of young children, gifted students, and students with math difficulties.
-This responsibility for meeting these needs is often assigned to program specialists.
+This responsibility for meeting these needs is often assigned to an program specialist.

 Course Assignment